Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 You may have TMJ (temporomandibular joint) disorder which is caused by stress, trauma or damage from teeth grinding.

-This condition often causes pain in the mouth as well as neck and shoulder pain.
-If this is happening to you please talk to your doctor about further treatment options.
+This condition often causes pain in the mouth, neck, and shoulder.
+If this is happening to you, please talk to your doctor about further treatment options.

 7 – Distraction From Emotions